symlex/symlex/README.md

 Symlex is maintained by [Michael Mayer](https://blog.liquidbytes.net/about) and aims to simplify agile Web development by providing a working system that promotes best practices by example.
-You can use it for free under the terms of the MIT license.
+Michael released his [first PHP framework](http://freshmeat.sourceforge.net/projects/awf) in 2001 and has previously worked with major framework vendors.
+Building this would not have been possible without a lot of prior work by other people.
-Thank you to everyone who has contributed!
+Thank you to those and everyone who contributed!

-Please feel free to send an e-mail if you have any questions, need help or just want to say hello.
+Feel free to [send an e-mail](mailto:michael@liquidbytes.net) if you have any questions, need help or just want to say hello.
 Contributions are welcome, even if it's just a tiny pull-request or bug report.

+While you can get [commercial support](https://blog.liquidbytes.net/contact/), it is not our goal to build a business or a huge community with conferences and books around the framework.
+You will be good with most of the documentation Symfony already provides.
+See [TRADEOFFS.md](TRADEOFFS.md).

 ## History ##